philnguyen/soft-contract/README.md

    An example of the expected output can be found at [log.txt](https://github.com/philnguyen/soft-contract/tree/dev/log.txt).

+While the paper collapse several old benchmarks together (e.g. `soft-typing`, `hors`, `occurence-typing`), the script outputs each benchmark suite in details.
+In addition, the number of checks have slightly fluctuated because we changed the treatment of some language constructs.
+In all cases, the estimated number of checks is always under-approximating.

+#### Trying your own programs

-2. To try the verifier on your own program, use command `raco scv` on a regular Racket file:
+To try the verifier on your own program, use command `raco scv` on a regular Racket file:

         raco scv path/to/rkt/file